To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 Money can be a blessing or a curse depending on how it is used.
 The misuse of money can certainly end up causing grief and tragedy—consequences that stick around long after the money is gone.

-Jesus Christ gave counsel about one’s attitude in regard to wealth.
+Jesus Christ gave counsel about one’s attitude in regards to wealth.
 He said, “Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses” (Luke 12:15).
 What else should your life consist of?

 It has been said that a person usually does not have time and money at the same occasion.
 But if you have a measure of wealth, then you also have a measure of time.
 What, then, is your best investment?

-In the popular musical "Fiddler on The Roof," the lead character, Reb Tevye, sings the song, “If I Were a Rich Man.”
+In the popular musical “Fiddler on The Roof,” the lead character, Reb Tevye, sings the song, “If I Were a Rich Man.”
 Here are some of the lyrics: “If I were rich, I’d have the time that I lack to sit in the synagogue and pray.
 And maybe have a seat by the Eastern wall.
-And I’’d discuss the holy books with the learned men, several hours every day.
+And I’d discuss the holy books with the learned men, several hours every day.
 That would be the sweetest thing of all.”
 For Reb Tevye, pursuing the principles found in the Holy Scripture would be the sweetest thing of all.
 You too could benefit from that same kind of sweetness.